hexya-erp/hexya/doc/roadmap.md

 Server
 ------
-- [X] Create controllers for using Odoo web client with YEP Server
+- [X] Create controllers for using Odoo web client with Hexya Server
 - [X] Recover from orm methods' panics
 - [X] Unified logging system
 - [X] Automate routing and include for `static` dir in modules
-- [X] Improve yep CLI with a cobra commander
+- [X] Improve hexya CLI with a cobra commander
-- [ ] Implement yep REPL console
+- [ ] Implement hexya REPL console

 Client
 ------
-- [X] Adapt Odoo web client to be used in YEP (V8)
+- [X] Adapt Odoo web client to be used in Hexya (V8)
-- [X] Adapt Odoo web client to be used in YEP (V9)
+- [X] Adapt Odoo web client to be used in Hexya (V9)
 - [ ] Rebrand web client

 Modules